 Considerations.
 Although zero-carb sweeteners are regulated by the Food and Drug Administration (FDA) as food additives and labeled "generally recognized as safe" (GRAS), research studies found potential health issues related to artificial sweeteners.

 Based on recent research, common artificial sweeteners like saccharin, sucralose, and aspartame can cause healthy gut bacteria to become harmful and invade the gut wall, potentially leading to serious health conditions like infection, sepsis, and multiple organ failure.

-Previous studies found that despite being recommended for diabetes control, artificial sweeteners have hurt insulin sensitivity and increased the risk for diabetes.
-A large study that involved over 38 000 participants found that artificial sweeteners were associated with a risk of type 2 diabetes mellitus and may not be as healthy an alternative to sugar-sweetened beverages as they had been promoted.
+Previous studies found that despite being recommended for diabetes control, artificial sweeteners have hurt insulin sensitivity and increased the risk of diabetes.
+A large study that involved over 38,000 participants found that artificial sweeteners were associated with a risk of type 2 diabetes mellitus and may not be as healthy an alternative to sugar-sweetened beverages as they had been promoted.
 Other health concerns like increased cancer risk, chronic fatigue, and neurotoxicity have also been linked to artificial sweeteners.

 According to Harvard researchers, artificial sweeteners may play another trick, too.
 They may prevent you from associating sweet taste with caloric intake, potentially leading to more sweets and weight gain.